scala/docs.scala-lang/_overviews/scala3-migration/incompat-dropped-features.md

 def foo: List[Class[T]] forSome { type T } // Error: Existential types are no longer supported
 ```

-> Existential type is an experimental feature in Scala 2.13 that must be enabled explicitly eather by importing `import scala.language.existentials` or by setting the `-language:existentials` compiler flag.
+> Existential type is an experimental feature in Scala 2.13 that must be enabled explicitly either by importing `import scala.language.existentials` or by setting the `-language:existentials` compiler flag.

 The proposed solution is to introduce an enclosing type that carries the dependent type: